ollien/twine/docs/twine.md

    typically what you want if you just want to see what is being called and with what arguments.
  - `Twine.recv_calls/2`, which will send calls to the iex shell's process.
-These messages will be of the type `Twine.TracedCall`, This can be useful if you need to have programmatic access to the call data once it has been performed.
+These messages will be of the type `Twine.TracedCall`.
+This can be useful if you need to have programmatic access to the call data once it has been performed.